-Wonkblog’s northern Minnesota bureau did some math to see how much all of those twinkling lights are really costing you, calculating the total cost of running your lights from Black Friday to New Year’s.
-That’s a grand total of 45 days, running 12 hours per day, with an electricity price of 12 cents per kilowatt-hour.
+In 2017, Wonkblog’s northern Minnesota bureau did some math to see how much all of those twinkling lights are really costing you, calculating the total cost of running your lights from Black Friday to New Year’s.
+That’s a grand total of 45 days, running 12 hours per day, assuming an electricity price of 12 cents per kilowatt-hour.

 - C9 incandescent, string of 25 lights = $15.12